armory/docs/content/en/docs/spinnaker-install-admin-guides/prometheus-monitoring.md

 ```

-Note, we exclude gate in the above as gate restricts access to the endpoints unless authenticated (excluding health).
+Note, the example excludes Gate, the API service, since Gate restricts access to the endpoints unless authenticated (excluding health).

-There is work being done to find a work-around to allow metrics to be scraped on gate.
-Below is an example
-service monitor for gate on a different path and using TLS.
+The following example is for a service monitor for Gate on a different path and using TLS.

 Once these are applied, you can port forward prometheus and validate that prometheus
 has discovered and scraped targets as appropriate.